AusDTO/gov-au-beta-content-analysis/api-spec.md

 requests with content payloads.
 It must return a response to the client in the context of the content payload and provide relevant metadata including its publishable state.

-The CAS should be comprised of distinct content services that assess the content in different ways.
-The CAS should not be a single all-in-one service, though it may expose helper endpoints to aggregate the different services in a single response.
-Each of the analysis services should be accessible individually.
+The CAS must be comprised of distinct content services that assess the content in different ways.
+The CAS must not be a single all-in-one service, though it may expose helper endpoints to aggregate the different services into a single response.
+Each of the analysis services must be accessible individually.

-CAS is not a stateful service, although it may resemble a RESTful architecture in some aspects of its vision.

 ## High-level principles for analysis services